mjohnson518/django_pypro/README.md

 # django_pypro

-This is my first atttempt at creating a Django app.
+This is my first attempt at creating a Django app.
 It's a simple blog app where users can create profiles and write blog posts.